tsaie79/virtual-kubelet-cmd/README.md

         name: direct-stress
 ```

-# Run pod with virtual-kubelet nodes
+# Run pod with VK nodes
-- To run pod with `virtual-kubelet` nodes, the labels in `nodeSelector` and `tolerations` are required.
+- To run pod with VK nodes, the labels in `nodeSelector` and `tolerations` are required.
 ```yaml
 nodeSelector:
     kubernetes.io/role: agent